Penang National Park or Taman Negara Penang (Malay) may be Malaysia’s smallest national park at only 23 sq km! But it is not without its treasures!

 Opening hours for the canopy walk: 10am to 1pm and 2:30pm to 4pm (Closed on Friday)

-A bizarre lake that is made up of fresh water and sea water.
+This is a bizarre lake that is made up of fresh water and sea water.
 The water doesn’t mix because of the different densities and temperatures between them.

 Other such unusual lakes in the world like this one are Bababu Lake in the Philippines or Lake Fidler in Australia.